-Do not travel to Mali due to crime and terrorism.
+Do not travel to Mali due to crime, terrorism, and kidnapping

 Violent crime, such as kidnapping and armed robbery, is common in the regions of northern and central Mali.
 Violent crime is a particular concern during local holidays and seasonal events in Bamako, its suburbs, and Mali’s southern regions.
 Roadblocks and random police checkpoints are commonplace throughout the country, especially at night.

 Terrorist and armed groups continue plotting kidnappings and attacks in Mali.
 They may attack with little or no warning, targeting night clubs, hotels, restaurants, places of worship, Western diplomatic missions, and other locations frequented by foreigners.

 The U.S. government is unable to provide emergency services to U.S. citizens in the northern and central regions of Mali as U.S. government employees travel to these regions is restricted due to security concerns.

 Due to risks to civil aviation operating within or in the vicinity of Mali, the Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) and/or a Special Federal Aviation Regulation (SFAR).
 For more information U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 Read the Safety and Security section on the country information page.

 - Visit our website for Travel to High-Risk Areas.